Handshake to Namaste: How coronavirus is changing etiquette

 Now that the deadly coronavirus is a certifiable pandemic, Keeping your social distance, avoiding crowded places - and above all, don't shake hands, refuse every peck on the cheek and definitely avoid hugging.

-In the weeks since the coronavirus' outbreak, Hand-wash has become a global obsession, and now everyone's preaching hand hygiene.
+In the weeks since the coronavirus' outbreak, hand-wash has become a global obsession, and now everyone's preaching hand hygiene.

 Coronavirus Scare: Handshakes on hold, Namaste makes a global comeback